New York Small Game License: What License do You Need to Hunt Small Game in New York?

 Season Dates for Small Game in New York

 The Small Game hunting season in New York typically runs from early fall through late winter, but exact dates vary by species and region.
-For example, squirrel and rabbit seasons often open in September and close in late February or early March.
+For example, squirrel season typically opens in early September and closes in late February or early March.
+However, exact season dates can vary, such as Long Island/NYC squirrel seasons opening later in early November.
+Specific Wildlife Management Areas (WMAs) or Multiple Use Areas (MUAs) may have their own regulations.

 Hunters should always consult the official New York State Department of Environmental Conservation website for the most current and detailed season dates before planning their hunt.